-The length of the output data lines and the loads placed on them should be minimized to reduce transients within the AD9246.
-These transients can degrade the dynamic performance of the converter.
-The AD9246 also provides data clock output (DCO) intended for capturing the data in an external register.
-The data outputs are valid on the rising edge of DCO.
+The AD9254 also provides data clock output (DCO) intended for capturing the data in an external register.
+The data outputs are valid on the rising edge of DCO, unless the DCO clock polarity has been changed via the SPI.
 See Figure 2 for a graphical timing description.